top of page

 James Finn was British consul to Jerusalem 1846-63.
 He bought land outside the walls & with Jewish labor built a house and a training farm, to promote Jewish productivity.
 It was known as Kerem Avraham - Abraham's Vineyard.
 Some 200 Jews were employed in his projects.
 Finn's over-envolvement with Jews eventually cost him his job.
 Here Jews are pictured on site at work.

-New City Drawings
+New City Neighborhoods

-New City Drawings
+New City Neighborhoods

 This souvenir booklet sold to tourists in the 1930s features pressed flowers from around the Land.
 It also shows drawings of 27 new neighborhoods built outside the city walls, between 1869 and 1896.